Close

 So here’s a scenario that is probably familiar to any security leader reading this.
 Your team detects a serious incident at 11 PM on a Thursday.
 You have excellent tools for understanding what happened technically.
 What you do not have, apparently, is a way to instantly coordinate your legal team, your communications team, your regulators, your board, and your IT folks all at the same time -- without someone accidentally emailing the wrong person, missing a notification deadline, or leaving the CISO stranded on a boarding flight with no visibility into what is happening back at headquarters.

-That scenario, basically, is why BreachRx exists.
-And it is a pretty compelling reason.
+That scenariois why BreachRx exists.
+And it is pretty compelling.

 The Gap That Has Always Existed in Incident Response

-Most organizations, according to Garcia, actually have solid tools for the technical side of an incident.
+Most organizations, according to Garcia, have solid tools for the technical side of an incident.
 Detection is fairly mature.
 Containment is manageable.
-What is essentially missing, in a lot of cases, is what he calls the governance layer -- the system that manages legal exposure, regulatory deadlines, communications obligations, and the accountability trail simultaneously.
+What is missing, in a lot of cases, is what he calls the governance layer – the system that manages legal exposure, regulatory deadlines, communications obligations, and the accountability trail simultaneously.

-Garcia is also pretty candid about why most incident response plans fall apart under real pressure.
+Garcia is also candid about why most incident response plans fall apart under real pressure.
 A lot of them, he notes, are designed under the assumption that you will be dealing with a single incident at a time.
-The moment a second or third issue comes in while you are already in flight on the first -- which is increasingly common in the AI era, when agents can act without anyone clearly assigning ownership -- the plan tends to disintegrate pretty quickly.
+The moment a second or third issue comes in while you are already in flight on the first – which is increasingly common in the AI era, when agents can act without anyone clearly assigning ownership – the plan tends to disintegrate quickly.

 Speed and Security Are Not Actually in Conflict

 One of the more interesting frames Garcia brings to this conversation is his take on the speed-versus-security tension that a lot of organizations wrestle with.
-His view, basically, is that this is the wrong conflict to be thinking about.
+His viewis that this is the wrong conflict to be thinking about.

 Personal Liability Is Reshaping How Executives Think About This

-One of the things Garcia flagged that is really worth paying attention to is the shift in how executive exposure is being framed in boardrooms right now.
+One of the things Garcia flagged that is especially worth paying attention to is the shift in how executive exposure is being framed in boardrooms.
 The anxiety is not just about whether the company will get breached.
 It is about whether individual executives will be held personally accountable when it happens.

-BreachRx’s response to this is the CIRM Warranty, which is a genuinely new development in the market.
-It is a roughly $3 million coverage instrument tied directly to using the platform, protecting executives from personal liability arising from incidents managed through BreachRx.
+BreachRx’s response to this is the CIRM Warranty, which is a genuinely new development in the market that fills the gap left by cyber and D&O insurance that leave CISOs and incident response teams increasingly financially exposed.
+It is a roughly $3 million coverage instrument tied directly to using the platform, protecting executives and employees from personal liability arising from incidents managed through BreachRx.
 As Garcia put it, "This isn’t marketing.
 This is a financial safeguard."
 No other incident response platform has done this.
 It turns what might otherwise be a software decision into a trust decision.

 The SEC’s cybersecurity disclosure rules, which took effect in late 2023, require public companies to disclose material cybersecurity incidents within four business days of determining materiality.
 That timeline alone is enough to make uncoordinated, manual response processes a serious liability.